realmichaelhoffert/realmichaelhoffert.github.io/_pages/contact.md

 ### By email
 [mchoffert14@gmail.com](mchoffert14@gmail.com)

-Or via one of the links on the left.
+### By Zoom
 I'm happy to arrange meetings on Zoom or any other video conferencing platform.